BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_add_markup.md

 {% include image.html file="/tutorials/images/brca_gene_html.png" caption="Figure 2: Code corresponding to the BRCA2 gene summary" alt="Code corresponding to the BRCA2 gene summary" %}

-If you want to include only one ```<script type="application/ld+json">``` with all the markup relevant to your page, a common option is adding the JSON-LD at the end of the HTML code so it will not interfere with the rendering of the page.
+If you want to include only one ```<script type="application/ld+json">``` with all the markup relevant to your page, a common option is adding the JSON-LD at the end of the HTML code so it will not interfere with the rendering of the page. _Just make sure that it is before the closing `</html>` tag!_

 If your page is not too big, you can also choose to have the JSON-LD at the beginning of the HTML code as part of the ```<head>```.
 This is the way used for Bioschemas how-to pages as shown in Figure 3 where the JSON-LD is highlighted in blue.